 The remaining FX exposure of Magyar Telekom is mostly related to (i) holding foreign currency cash balances in its subsidiaries in the Southern and Eastern Europe region, and (ii) operating activities through revenues from, and payments to, international telecommunications carriers as well as capital expenditure contracted with vendors in foreign currency.
 In line with currency hedging policy, the Company holds sufficient amounts of foreign currencies on its bank accounts, the amounts of which are determined considering the balance of short term FX denominated trade and leases payables and trade receivables in order to hedge the currency risk arising in connection with those assets and liabilities.
 The Group's foreign currency denominated assets (primarily held by the Group's foreign subsidiaries), however, exceed the Group's foreign currency denominated liabilities (other than the above described loans), therefore changes of the functional currencies' exchange rates would have the following impact on the profit of the Group.
-Compared to the spot FX rates as of December 31, 2013, a 10% weaker functional currency HUF against the EUR and a 15% weaker HUF against the USD would have been caused by a 10% stronger functional currency HUF against the EUR and a 15% stronger HUF against the USD.
+Compared to the spot FX rates as of December 31, 2013, a 10% weaker functional currency HUF against the EUR and a 15% weaker HUF against the USD would have caused an unrealized loss of HUF 1.2 billion on this net balance (2012: HUF 1.7 billion loss).
+The same amount of gain would have been caused by a 10% stronger functional currency HUF against the EUR and a 15% stronger HUF against the USD.
 Compared to the spot FX rates as of December 31, 2013, a 10% weaker functional currency MKD against the EUR and USD would have caused less than HUF 1.0 billion unrealized gain on this net balance (2012: HUF 1.8 billion gain).
 The same amount of loss would have been caused by a 10% stronger functional currency MKD against the EUR and USD.